pyinstaller/pyinstaller/doc/source/Manual.rst

     are discussed under `Changing Runtime Behavior`_ below.
     This option may be given more than once.

+--excludes=moduels_list
+    Optional list of module or package names (their Python names, not path names) that will be ignored (as though they were not found).

 Options for the Executable Output
 ---------------------------------------